-- 1. The Land Transport Management Act (LTMA) requires that, before the RTC submits an RLTP to the regional council, it must meet the conditions set out in section 14 of the Act.
-Section 14 is set out in the appendix. - 2.
-This Annex sets out our evaluation against those considerations.
+1. The Land Transport Management Act (LTMA) requires that, before the RTC submits an RLTP to the regional council, it must meet the conditions set out in section 14 of the Act.

+2. This Annex sets out our evaluation against those considerations.
 Evaluation against section 14(a)(i) and (ii) is set out in detail below, with the remainder of the evaluation in a table.